Meeting and surpassing all audience expectations every day.

 He got a question this afternoon.

-Would you still guarantee health care to the uninsured and those Americans who have become uh insured as a result of the law?
+Would you still guarantee health care to the uninsured and those Americans who have become insured as a result of the law?

-Ultimately, I'm confident that the Supreme Court will not take what would be an unprecedented extraordinary step of overturning a law that was passed by A strong majority of a democratically elected Congress.
+Ultimately, I'm confident that the Supreme Court will not take what would be an unprecedented, extraordinary step of overturning a law that was passed by a strong majority of a democratically elected Congress.

-It wasn't.
+It was.

 I just remind conservative commentators that for years what we've heard is the biggest problem on the bench was judicial activism or a lack of judicial restraint.

-Uh well, there's a good example.
+Well, a good example.

 That's none of what he said is true.